 What Causes Phimosis in Children?

-Both conditions are characterised by a tight foreskin, which can make it difficult or impossible for it to be retracted and/or returned comfortably.
+Both conditions are characterized by a tight foreskin, which can make it difficult or impossible for it to be retracted and/or returned comfortably.
+The opening of the foreskin has to be the right size.
+Unfortunately, in this case, it’s tighter than it should be.
 For younger children, this is common and perfectly normal – often the foreskin remains attached to the glans and cannot be retracted for many years.
 Around the time a boy reaches 16, it should be possible for the foreskin to be retracted fully and replaced to its normal position comfortably.
+Don’t make the mistake of forcing back the foreskin before it’s ready since this can also lead to phimosis.

 There are no specific triggers or causes for phimosis in children – it is simply a developmental abnormality that is surprisingly common among young boys.